mcaliman/mcaliman.github.io/_posts/en/java/2008-01-05-java-objects.md

 m(p);
 System.out.println(p);
 ```
 on our console we would see "don't care mr.handle!" printed twice.
-Now let's see how we could solve it
-the problem with using the return command.
+Now let's see how we could solve the problem with using the return command.
 First we should have changed the signature of our m() method so that
 could return a value of the type compatible with the formal parameter.
 So we would no longer have void as the return type but T.

 Let's see the new version of the m method that is right for us.